Last Updated on August 7, 2025 by Maryam Siddiqui

 Finding a new home

-Now that you have decided which region of Portugal you want to move to, it remains to be seen exactly where you will live.
+Now that you have chosen to move to Portugal from the United States, it remains to be seen exactly where you will live.

 An apartment or house?
 In the center or in the countryside?
 Buying or renting a property?